Merlin (Robert de Boron poem)

-Merlin is a partly lost French epic poem written by Robert de Boron in Old French and dating from either the end of the 12th or beginning of the 13th century.
-The author reworked Geoffrey of Monmouth's material on the legendary Merlin, emphasising Merlin's power to prophesy and linking him to the Holy Grail.
-The poem tells of his origin and early life as a redeemed Antichrist, his role in the birth of Arthur, and how Arthur became King of Britain.
+Merlin is a partially lost French epic poem written by Robert de Boron in Old French and dating from around the end of the 12th century to the beginning of the 13th century.
+The author reworked Geoffrey of Monmouth's material on the legendary Merlin, emphasizing Merlin's power of prophesy and linking him to the Holy Grail.
+The poem tells of Merlin's origin and early life as a redeemed Antichrist, his role in the birth of Arthur, and how Arthur became King of Britain.
 Merlins story relates to Robert's two other reputed Grail poems, Joseph d'Arimathie and Perceval.
-Its motifs became popular in medieval and later Arthuriana, notably the introduction of the sword in the stone, the redefinition of the Grail, and turning the previously peripheral Merlin into a key character in the legend of King Arthur.
+Its motifs became popular in medieval and later Arthuriana, notably its introduction of the sword in the stone legend, its redefinition of the Grail, and its turning the previously peripheral Merlin into a key character in the legend of King Arthur.

 The poem's medieval prose retelling and continuations, collectively the Prose Merlin, became parts of the 13th-century Vulgate and Post-Vulgate cycles of prose chivalric romances.
 The Prose Merlin was versified into two English poems, Of Arthour and of Merlin and Henry Lovelich's Merlin.
 Its Post-Vulgate version was one of the major sources for Thomas Malory in writing Le Morte d'Arthur.

 History

-Writing Merlin, the French knight-poet Robert de Boron seems to have been influenced by Wace's Roman de Brut, an Anglo-Norman adaptation of Geoffrey of Monmouth's Historia Regum Britanniae.
+In writing Merlin, the French knight-poet Robert de Boron seems to have been influenced by Wace's Roman de Brut, an Anglo-Norman adaptation of Geoffrey of Monmouth's Historia Regum Britanniae.
 Merlin is an allegorical tale, relating to the figure and works of Christ.
 Only 504 lines of the work in its poetic form have survived to this day (in the manuscript BNF, fr.
 20047).
 Nevertheless, its presumed contents are known from the prose version, the latter preserved entirely in the original Old French as well as in a translation to Middle English.

-Along with the poems attributed to Robert de Boron – the romance Joseph d'Arimathie, which survives only in prose, and Perceval, perhaps completely lost – Merlin forms a trilogy centered around the story of the Holy Grail.
+Along with two other poems attributed to Robert de Boron – the romance Joseph d'Arimathie, which survives only in prose, and Perceval, perhaps completely lost – Merlin forms a trilogy centered around the story of the Holy Grail.
 Dubbed the "Little Grail Cycle", it rewrites the Arthurian myth as being completely centered around the Holy Grail, here for the first time presented as a thoroughly Christian relic dating from the time of Christ.
-Brought from the Middle East to Britain by followers of Joseph of Arimathea, the Grail is eventually recovered by Arthur's knight Perceval, as foretold in one of the prophecies in Merlin.
-The cycle also greatly expands the role and part of Merlin in Arthurian legend, especially when compared to only one brief mention in all of the earlier influential poems by Chrétien de Troyes.
+Brought from the Middle East to Britain by followers of Joseph of Arimathea, the Grail was eventually recovered by Arthur's knight Perceval, as foretold in one of the prophecies in Merlin.
+The cycle also greatly expands the role of Merlin in Arthurian legend, especially when compared to only one brief mention in all of the earlier influential poems by Chrétien de Troyes.

-An alternative theory postulated by Linda Gowans goes against the widely accepted conventional scholarship in deeming the prose text to be the original version of Merlin.
-She argues that the Old French poetic version is unfinished because its (unknown) writer has simply given up on it.
-She also doubts Robert's authorship of either of these works or of Perceval, attributing only Joseph to him.
+An alternative theory postulated by Linda Gowans goes against conventional scholarship, deeming the prose text to be the original version of Merlin.
+She argues that the Old French poetic version is unfinished because its (unknown) writer had given up on it.
+She also doubts Robert's authorship of these works and of Perceval, attributing only Joseph to him.